|

 sustainable agriculture practices in the Philippines, benefiting the lives of

 hundreds of thousands of farmers.
+We moved on

 and organized the largest network of civil society organizations consisting of